 #2 – Final Fantasy (series)

 Video game music hasn’t always received all of the attention that it does now.
-Anymore, developers spend much time and money producing epics scores and soundscapes for their games, which requires recruiting people with some real musical know-how.
+In the current gaming landscape, developers spend much more time and money producing epic scores for their games, which requires recruiting people with some real musical know-how.
 Nobuo Uematsu was one of the first artists to help transcend video game soundtracks into the realm of actual compositions, and Final Fantasy is his baby.

 #1 –The Legend of Zelda (series)